Arthur-Muriuki/mpesa-prompt/README.md

-M-Pesa Prompt Integration
+M-Pesa Prompt Integration<br>
 This repository contains a Django-based application that integrates with the M-Pesa API to initiate payment prompts.
-It demonstrates how to send payment requests to users via M-Pesa's STK Push service.
+It demonstrates how to send payment requests to users via M-Pesa's STK Push service.<br>

 Features
 STK Push Integration: Initiates payment prompts to users' mobile devices using M-Pesa's STK Push API.